Home/How Accurate Is AssemblyAI?

 How accurate is AssemblyAI on names, emails, and technical terms?

 AssemblyAI publishes its own entity failure rates — rare transparency in this industry.
-Universal-3 Pro misses or misrenders 13.1% of spoken person/company names and 34.3% of spoken emails and URLs, which the company states is roughly half its competitors' error rate.
-Read both ways: best-in-class published entity accuracy, and still one wrong name in eight.
+The published Universal-3 Pro figures (measured before U-3 Pro's July 2026 deprecation) show 13.1% missed person/company names and 34.3% missed emails and URLs, which the company states is roughly half its competitors' error rate.
+AssemblyAI has not published equivalent per-metric figures for Universal-3.5 Pro; assume they're in the same range.
+Novascribe's benchmark did not measure entity-level errors independently — we tested word-level WER only.
+Read the vendor numbers both ways: best-in-class published entity accuracy, and still one wrong name in eight.
 If your use case depends on entities — legal, sales calls, journalism — test with your own audio and grade the names, not the overall word count.

 Why do AssemblyAI's published numbers differ from independent benchmarks?